Gelbpunkt/tokio-websockets/benches/README.md

 # Benchmarks

-It is a bit tricky to benchmark websocket libraries, since you're going to be limited by the speed of the slower end (i.e. benchmarking a server requires an even faster client and vice-versa).
-The [uWebSockets](https://github.com/uNetworking/uWebSockets) library for C/C++ comes with a benchmarking tool called `load_test` that should be fast enough not to bottleneck all currently known websocket library implementations and has been used for these benchmarks.
+It is a bit tricky to benchmark WebSocket libraries, since you're going to be limited by the speed of the slower end (i.e. benchmarking a server requires an even faster client and vice-versa).
+The [uWebSockets](https://github.com/uNetworking/uWebSockets) library for C/C++ comes with a benchmarking tool called `load_test` that should be fast enough not to bottleneck all currently known WebSocket library implementations and has been used for these benchmarks.

 ## Environment